daattali/beautiful-jekyll/README.md

 - **Tags**: Any blog post can be tagged with keywords, and an index page showing all the tags is automatically generated.
 - **Analytics**: Easily integrate Google Analytics, or other analytics platforms, to track visits to your website.
 - **Photos support**: Any page can have a full-width cover photo and thumbnail.
+- **Related posts** Any blog post can show related posts that increases traffic and engagements to your site.
 - **RSS**: An RSS feed is automatically created, so you can even host a podcast easily with Beautiful Jekyll.

 <h2 id="sponsors">Sponsors 🏆</h2>